dentolos19/blog.dennise.me/_posts/2023-09-28-how-to-install-microsoft-office-with-your-own-configuration.md

 ---
-title: How to install Office 365 with your own configurations
+title: How to install Microsoft Office with your own configuration
 categories: ["Guides"]
 tags: ["microsoft", "office"]
 toc: false
+img_path: /assets/img/office.jpg
 ---

 # Introduction

 If you are looking for a way to customize your productivity tools, you should consider configuring your own Microsoft Office.
 By doing so, you can choose the applications, features, and settings that best suit your needs and preferences.
 You can also avoid cluttering your device with unnecessary programs.
-Configuring your own Microsoft Office is easy and fun, and you can always change your options later if you want to try something new.
+Configuring your own Microsoft Office is easy, and you can always change your options later if you want to try something new.

 ## Benefits